-Finsler geometry has drawn the attention of many physicists in recent years due to its ability to explain several problems that Einstein's gravity is unable to explain.
-Riemannian geometry is a special case of Finsler geometry.
-When general relativity did not fully explain the behavior of gravity, research into gravitation theories on the basis of Finsler geometry began.
-GR is currently being used to explain a wide range of facts with remarkable precision.
+Riemannian geometry forms the basis for describing space-time in Einstein's general relativity.
+However, given the challenges faced by general relativity, scientists have proposed modifications to the theory of gravity through advancements in differential geometry.
+Finsler geometry, as a generalization of Riemannian geometry, \cite{Bao2, Roxburgh} offers a framework where the line element depends on both space-time coordinates and tangent vectors.
+Recently, Finsler geometry has generated significant interest among physicists due to its potential to address several issues that Einstein's gravity cannot resolve.
+Nowadays, GR is used to explain a wide range of facts with remarkable precision.
 This theory faces few drawbacks in bulk and negligible scales \cite{Nekouee}.
-The Finslerian framework extends GR without altering the dimension of space-time, making it more suitable to simultaneously explain observers, gravity, and causal structure \cite{DESY}.
+This Finsler framework holds GR without altering the dimensionality of space-time, making it better suitable for simultaneously explaining observers, gravity, and causal structures \cite{DESY}.
 Instead of changing the action of GR, Finslerian gravity theory is constructed by changing the geometric structure of the equations.
 The Finslerian space-time geometry is defined by a function on the tangent bundle rather than a base manifold.
-Finslerian space-time geometry benefits from these characteristics.
-The investigation of modified dispersion relations within the geometry of Finslerian space-time yields results that are consistent with recent experimental observations \cite{Lorek}.
-Studies of Finsler-Lagrange-Hamilton geometry and Finsler cosmological models can be found in \cite{Vacaru} and \cite{Vaca}.
+The investigation of extended dispersion relations within the Finsler space-time geometry yields results that are consistent with recent experimental observations \cite{Lorek}.
+Finsler-Lagrange-Hamilton geometry studies and Finsler cosmological models can be found in Ref. \cite{Vacaru, Vaca}.
 Also, Quantum gravity benefits greatly from Finslerian space-time geometry.
 Experimental findings and current conventional high-energy theories are compatible with Finsler-like gravity theories.
-Without the dark matter hypothesis, Finsler geometry is a superior tool for addressing the problems with the experimental findings of spiral galaxies and their flat rotation curves \cite{Xli}.
+Without relying on the dark matter hypothesis, Finsler geometry offers a superior tool to address the problems by the experimental findings of spiral galaxies, including their flat rotation curves \cite{Xli}.\\